codefordenver/2017-Annual-Report/README.md

 3. Compile the CSS with LESS.
 4. In the HTML, create a new slide under the div with a class of carousel--background.
 Copy and paste one of the divs with a class of slide to use as a template for a new slide.
 The new slide should go at the end, and should have a class of slide-[POSITION] as well as slide.
-5. Repeat step 4 for both the divs with a class of carousel--midground and carousel--foreground.
+5. Repeat step 4 for both the divs with a class of carousel--foreground and carousel--foreground.